build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 print(quiz_questions)
 ```

 You will see a quiz with 10 question generated to test your knowledge.
 This can be especially helpful if you are preparing for exams.
-You can modify a prompt to explain the right answers, for example: "Generate 10 quiz questions based on the text with multiple choices and explain why particular answer is the right one."
+You can modify a prompt to explain the right answers - for example: "Generate 10 quiz questions based on the text with multiple choices and explain why a particular answer is the right one."

 ![Quiz generated by ChatGPT](images/part4-01.png)

 ## Conclusion

 Well done!
-You have successfully completed this tutorial and learned how to get started with ML projects using Jupyter notebooks,  integrating open-source models from the Hugging Face library, and leveraging ChatGPT APIs to develop your own creative AI/ML solutions.
+You have successfully completed this tutorial and learned how to get started with ML projects using Jupyter notebooks, integrating open-source models from the Hugging Face library and leveraging ChatGPT APIs to develop your own creative AI/ML solutions.

-As you continue your AI journey, I suggest to explore Hugging face library which hosts over 250,000 models.
-You can apply them for different use cases.
-For example, you can experiment with [text-to-image](https://huggingface.co/docs/diffusers/using-diffusers/conditional_image_generation) generationto create visuals for each quiz question  or synthesize an audio file from a transcript summary  by using [text-to-speech](https://huggingface.co/tasks/text-to-speech) models.
+As you continue your AI journey, I suggest exploring the Hugging Face library which hosts over 250,000 models.
+You can apply them to all sorts of different use cases.
+For instance, you can experiment with [text-to-image](https://huggingface.co/docs/diffusers/using-diffusers/conditional_image_generation) generation to create visuals for each quiz question, or you can synthesize an audio file from a transcript summary by using [text-to-speech](https://huggingface.co/tasks/text-to-speech) models.

 The only limit now is your imagination!